Lost Stock Charity Partners

 By donating any Lost Stock clothes you don’t want to charity, you can continue to do good and maximise the impact of your purchases.

-We’ve partnered with a range of charities to make it as easy as possible for you to donate.
+We’ve partnered with a range of charities and impactful organisations to make it as easy as possible for you to donate.
 Remember that most of these charities will take items from Lost Stock as well as clothes and other items you may already have at home.

-Donate clothes and help those going difficult times
+Donate clothes and help those going through difficult times

 Sue Ryder supports people through the most difficult times of their lives.
 Whether that’s a terminal illness, the loss of a loved one or a neurological condition – they are there when it matters.
 Their doctors, nurses and carers give people the compassion and expert care they need to help them live the best life they possibly can.